faiyted/Project3/README.md

 The analyses show that the 26-45 age group experiences the highest stress, particularly those working long hours and attending frequent virtual meetings.
 This group faces dual pressures from peak career demands and heavy meeting schedules.
 To reduce stress, strategies should focus on minimizing meeting fatigue, offering flexible workloads, and supporting work-life balance.

 ### Conclusion
+In our study of 5,000 individuals across various work environments, we found that the consulting and IT sectors benefit most from remote work, though on-site employees report slightly higher job satisfaction.
+Increased working hours are a key factor in burnout, while physical activity has minimal effect on mental health.
+Notably, females tend to have competitive or higher experience levels compared to males in most age groups, particularly as age increases.
+Our findings offer organizations insights to improve employee well-being and productivity by adopting flexible, tailored strategies.